 | A.K.A.
 "Knowing" how to fly

-In order for 1st U.S. R/C Flight School to successfully train people of all ages, abilities, and walks of life how to fly in only 5 days, it had to develop a kind of training far more efficient than traditional methods.
+In order for 1st U.S. R/C Flight School to successfully train people of all ages, abilities, and walks of life how to fly significantly better in less than a week, it had to develop a kind of training far more efficient than traditional methods.

 The DAS System of (accelerated) flight training was born out of the familiar old adage that if you want to be highly successful at something, study and pattern yourself after those who are already highly successful in that area.
 To determine what makes highly successful pilots tick, we chose as the subjects of our study the elite class of flyers who make everything they do look easy and continue getting better year after year.

 Our study revealed distinct reasons why certain people fly far better than their counterparts with similar abilities and stick-time: The best flyers in our sport were able to compartmentalize their flights early on, remembering the things they did that produced favorable results, and forgetting everything that was unfavorable.
 In time, they developed proficiency, or efficiency.
 That is, by repeating the favorable actions often enough, significant segments of their flying started becoming routine, i.e., requiring little or no conscious thought.
 At that point they started detecting ways to improve their flying further and adding new maneuvers, with each new success motivating them to do even better.
 Flying is, after all, more fun when doing well and making progress.